 Learn more here – San Benito Arts Council

-Learn more here – United Way of San Benito County
+Learn more here – Foundation – San Benito County Chamber of Commerce

 The team of 20-25 volunteer firefighters enable the city’s fire department to do more for the community than what can otherwise be achieved with limited government funding.
 Since 1890, they have provided fire protection and prevention, as well as education to local schools, service groups and organizations.
 Current programs include:

 School Kids Fire Safety, teaching local children about fire safety;